MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 ---
-title: "Use your existing Bot Framework bot with Dynamics 365 Virtual Agent for Customer Service"
+title: "Use your existing Microsoft Bot Framework bot with Dynamics 365 Virtual Agent for Customer Service"
-description: "Step-by-step guide to using and extending an existing Bot Framework bot with Virtual Agent for Customer Service."
+description: "Step-by-step guide to using and extending an existing Microsoft Bot Framework bot to work with Dynamics 365 Virtual Agent for Customer Service."
-keywords: "extension, integration, extend bot, bot framework" ms.date: 07/03/2019 ms.service:
+keywords: "extensibility, integration, extend bot, bot framework" ms.date: 07/03/2019 ms.service:
   - "dynamics-365-ai"